-We recommend washing them soon after exercising as they tend to hold odor easier than other wool tights.
-If you are looking for a pair of leggings that can be worn in multiple climates and scenarios, look no further.
+We recommend washing them soon after exercising, as they tend to hold odor easier than other wool tights.
+If you’re looking for a pair of leggings that can be worn in multiple climates and scenarios, look no further.
 These simple, comfortable, and flattering leggings are perfect for the minimalist, adventure-seeking gal.

 If you’ve ever spent a long day surfing, SUPing, or otherwise frolicking in the sea, you know the value of a good pair of water leggings.
-They not only provide superior sun protection, but protect against chafing and discomfort as well.
+They not only provide superior sun protection, but also protect against chafing and discomfort.

 Best Everyday Wear & Travel Leggings